 Sometimes a victim makes a report or discloses to a “responsible employee” of the school (see above for a definition of responsible employee) but then requests that the school not take any action.
 It is important to understand that while the Title IX Office will do its best to honor the victim's wishes, some rare situations may require the school to proceed with investigating the report.
 Some examples are when the report involves allegations of the use of a weapon, when there are multiple perpetrators or the perpetrator has been involved in other Title IX reports, when the alleged perpetrator threatened further sexual violence or other violence against the victim or others, and circumstances suggesting there is an increased risk of the alleged perpetrator committing additional acts of sexual violence or other violence.
 Remember that even when a school decides to proceed with an investigation, a victim is never obligated to participate.

-Does Title IX cover complaints of Sexual Misconduct made by a student about a faculty or staff member?
+Does Title IX cover complaints of Sexual Harassment made by a student about a faculty or staff member?

 If someone has filed a sexual assault complaint against me, what should I do?

-You may wish to review BYU’s Sexual Misconduct Policy to learn about your rights in the school’s investigation process, consult with an advisor or attorney, or seek support from a confidential source such as a counselor.
-BYU also has a designated Confidential Respondent Advisor, whose contact information you can find here.
+You may wish to review BYU’s Sexual Harassment Policy to learn about your rights in the school’s investigation process, consult with an advisor or attorney, or seek support from a confidential source such as a counselor.
+BYU also has a designated Confidential Respondent Advisor, whose contact information you can find here .

 It’s important to follow any directives from the school that may require you to not have contact with the reporting party.
 BYU’s Title IX Coordinator and/or investigator will be able to provide you with detailed information about the school’s investigation and resolution process.
 Keep in mind that the Title IX Office may make findings and issue sanctions even without your participation in the investigation process, so it is important to not ignore any letters or notifications you receive.